raymonstah/asianamericanswiki/content/humans/cathy-park-hong/index.md

 ---

 Cathy Park Hong is a Korean American poet and author of the memoir "Minor Feelings", where she talks about being an Asian American woman.
+She was included in [Time magazine’s 100 Most Influential People of 2021](https://time.com/collection/100-most-influential-people-2021/).